-The history of naturism in Cayo Santa Maria is closely related to Cayo Largo.
-In November 2001, a very strong hurricane (Michelle) hit Cayo Largo and forced the destination to close for several months.
-Most people have decided to try a new destination in Cuba ...
-Cayo Santa Maria.
-Naturists saw the opportunity to create an alternative destination to Cayo Largo!
-After discussion with the hotel management, a nude beach area was designated at the western sector of the hotel, from the last footbridge towards the west where is now located the Melia Buenavista.
+The history of naturism in Cayo Santa Maria is closely related to another Cuban cayo, Cayo Largo, where naturist beaches can be found since a long time.
+In early November 2001 a very strong grade-4 hurricane called Michelle hits Cayo Largo, causing the destination to be closed for several months.
+Several Cayo Largo lovers find themselves going at the Sol Cayo Santa Maria.
+As several of them are naturists, they saw a unique opportunity to maybe create an alternative to Cayo Largo!
+After discussion with the hotel management, a nudist area was designated at the western end of the hotel (to the left when facing sea), starting from the last footbridge.

-The nude beach area of Cayo Santa Maria is about 1.5 km out of the 6 km from the main beach of Cayo Santa Maria.
+The naturist beach area of Cayo Santa Maria extends about 1.5 km (0.9 mi), from hotel Sol Cayo Santa Maria up to hotel Melia Buenavista.
 The second longest naturist beach in Cuba after Cayo Largo.

-Sol Cayo Santa Maria : The first hotel of Cayo Santa Maria which opened its doors in December 2001.
-This is a 4-star of the Melia Hotels International.
-There are several palapas and shelters in the naturist area.
-Since 2014, there are two signs to inform customers of the naturist section.
-The first at the entrance of the footbridge (near the shower) and the other on the first palapa that delimits the beginning of the naturist beach.
+Sol Cayo Santa Maria : This is the first hotel of the destination, it opened its doors in late-December 2001.
+This is a 4-star hotel managed by the hotel chain Melia Hotels International.
+There are several palapas, shelters and chairs in the clothing optional area of the beach.
+Since 2014, there are two signs to indicate more clearly the limits of the naturist area; one at the entrance of the footbridge (near the shower) leading to the naturist section of beach, and the other one on the first palapa where the naturist zone begins (western part of the beach).

-Do not hesitate to contact us by email about the naturism in Cayo Santa Maria.
-We will be pleased to update this site with the most recent information.
+Don't hesitate to contact us about the latest developements on naturism in Cayo Santa Maria.
+We'll be pleased to update this website with the most recent information.

-To learn more about hotels, beaches, excursions and activities, visit our website dedicated to Cayo Santa Maria, online since 2002 : http://www.cayosantamaria.info/
+And to learn more about the hotels, beaches, excursions, sights and activities, visit our general website dedicated to Cayo Santa Maria, online since 2002 : http://www.cayosantamaria.info/